Anne Frank Class

-I am Miss Murphy Clarke and I am the Year 4 teacher.
+I am Miss Murphy and I am the Year 4 teacher.
 I look forward to working with you and your children this year!
 Please do look through our diary at all the exciting things we are getting up to this year!

 Homework is given out every Friday and is to be submitted by Wednesday.
 Please do let me know in advance of Wednesday if you have encountered any problems so that we can work together to solve them.
 Reading every night is one of the most important parts of improving a child's performance in school, I look forward to hearing about all the amazing stories Year 4 will read and enjoy.

 We have two tests a week.
 New spellings will be given out each Friday after the previous weeks have been tested that morning.
 In Year 4 we also have an online times tables test every Friday morning, I will assign one times tables every week and it is important it is practiced every night.

 If you want to know about the topics we will be covering in the curriculum this year, you can find them on the term page.

 PE is on a Monday and a Wednesday, please ensure that your child's kit is in school throughout the week so that we can take advantage of guest teachers, good weather, and other opportunities for sport and fitness that will occur throughout the term.

 In Literacy we will be studying instructional writing!
 Year 4 will continue to read Harry Potter and use the text as inspiration foe their own spellbinding potions.